Hey, good afternoon to you or good morning, depending on your time zone.

 I am no fool.

-And uh as a relatively young American, I believe that trust in God is intrinsic to our existence as a nation.
+And as a relatively young American, I believe that trust in God is intrinsic to our existence as a nation.

 And the freedom and prosperity that we enjoy is basically based in self-sacrificial love.

-And how do lawmakers, a generation or two, separated from me, expect me to be willing and even eager to risk my life if they continue to reject God as a part of our heritage.
+And how do lawmakers a generation or two separated from me expect me to be willing and even eager to risk my life if they continue to reject God as a part of our heritage?

-I mean, like faith in God is absolutely central to the vast majority of America's population.
+I mean, like, faith in God is absolutely central to the vast majority of America's population.

 Yes, I am.

-But I tell you, I I know what you mean.
+But I know what you mean.

-And that's that's the basic the basic problem.
+And that's the basic problem.

-Because the the the the you can't deny, if you read the founding documents and learn about the founding fathers, you can't deny that uh the they felt blessed by God, felt the country was blessed by blessed by God and and read read all the George Washington read his first Thanksgiving proclamation.
+Because you can't deny, if you read the founding documents and learn about the founding fathers, you can't deny that they felt blessed by God, felt the country was blessed by God.

 It was nothing more than a thank you to God.

-Uh now, as as to the specific question you asked, how are lawmakers two generations removed from you going to ask you to defend the country?
+Now, as to the specific question you asked, how are lawmakers two generations removed from you going to ask you to defend the country?

 My fear is that we have more and more lawmakers who'll never ask you to do it, period, because they won't think it's worthwhile or necessary.